waridh/waridh.github.io/docs/_notes/cmput_301/ood.md

 The object being encapsulated also should not contain data that is not relevant to the object itself.

+#### Java

+The way that encapsulation can be represented in Java is via classes and the private and public members (protected as well).

 ### Decomposition

 Divide the entire thing input parts/make the system out of parts.
 This is still separate from generalization, but together, they create an important concept.